Interpublic Group (IPG) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the marketing and advertising company had gained 7.3% over the past month, outpacing the Business Services sector's gain of 0.6% and the S&P 500's gain of 0.42% in that time.
+Prior to today's trading, shares of the marketing and advertising company had gained 10.46% over the past month.
+This has outpaced the Business Services sector's gain of 2.82% and the S&P 500's gain of 3.44% in that time.

-Investors will be hoping for strength from Interpublic Group as it approaches its next earnings release.
-On that day, Interpublic Group is projected to report earnings of $0.61 per share, which would represent a year-over-year decline of 3.17%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.28 billion, down 3.95% from the year-ago period.
+Wall Street will be looking for positivity from Interpublic Group as it approaches its next earnings report date.
+In that report, analysts expect Interpublic Group to post earnings of $0.61 per share.
+This would mark a year-over-year decline of 3.17%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.28 billion, down 3.95% from the year-ago period.

-IPG's full-year Zacks Consensus Estimates are calling for earnings of $2.96 per share and revenue of $9.38 billion.
-These results would represent year-over-year changes of +7.64% and -0.7%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.96 per share and revenue of $9.38 billion.
+These totals would mark changes of +7.64% and -0.7%, respectively, from last year.

-Any recent changes to analyst estimates for Interpublic Group should also be noted by investors.
+Investors should also note any recent changes to analyst estimates for Interpublic Group.
 Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.81% higher.
-Interpublic Group is currently sporting a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 1.81% higher within the past month.
+Interpublic Group currently has a Zacks Rank of #2 (Buy).

-In terms of valuation, Interpublic Group is currently trading at a Forward P/E ratio of 12.59.
-Its industry sports an average Forward P/E of 11.9, so we one might conclude that Interpublic Group is trading at a premium comparatively.
+Digging into valuation, Interpublic Group currently has a Forward P/E ratio of 13.4.
+For comparison, its industry has an average Forward P/E of 12.77, which means Interpublic Group is trading at a premium to the group.

-Meanwhile, IPG's PEG ratio is currently 1.57.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Advertising and Marketing stocks are, on average, holding a PEG ratio of 1.67 based on yesterday's closing prices.
+It is also worth noting that IPG currently has a PEG ratio of 1.67.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Advertising and Marketing was holding an average PEG ratio of 1.71 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report